 KNOW YOUR APPLIANCES?

 When you buy an appliance or anything with a wire, do you know who made it?
 Do you know how long your boiler will last?
 If your solar panel can be repaired?
 Or if the parts of your washing machine can be recycled or reused?

 Have you asked yourself if having this information is useful?
 It is!

-We want to give you the information you need for appliances and its components to stay in the economic loop longer
+We want to give you the information you need for appliances to stay in the economic loop longer

 There is only one planet Earth

 CircThread wants to help appliances become truly sustainable

 We need to stop throwing away appliances that can be fixed.

 To achieve this, we want to swiftly increase appliance lifespan, repairability and reuse.
 And we want products to be properly recycled when they are no longer repairable.
 We are working on this challenge with more than 30 organisations, thanks to grant funding from the European Union under the H2020 programme.

 To solve this challenge, we are working on creating a Circular Digital Thread of information or CircThread